 Another case is the information that is publicly available by Law and consequently lawfully processed. e.g., the Registrar of Companies is legally obliged to maintain a public register of some specific information about companies, which includes full name and addresses of company Directors.

-The following lawinfographic aims to provide you with the main points of what you should understand for “personal data” under the GDPR.
+The lawinfographic aims to provide you with the main points of what you should understand for “personal data” under the GDPR.
 This should help anyone to clarify whether the data protection regulation applies or not.

 Each lawinfographic has a visual presentation and keywords that will allow any person to comprehend at a glance the main topic.
-The lawinfographic and article contain several examples that have been taken from the EU law, regulations, guidelines and opinions on the matter and have been precisely referred in the documents.
-If you require more information, do not hesitate to consult the sources (below) or to contact me, you can leave me a comment or reach me on Linkedin.
+The lawinfographic and article contain several examples that have been taken from the EU law, regulations, guidelines and opinions on the matter and have been precisely referred to in the documents.
+If you require more information, do not hesitate to consult the sources (below) or to contact me, you can leave me a comment or reach me on LinkedIn.